Ynn/selfstar/intro-runtime.md

 ## Install/Uninstall bundles

-Now let's see how to install bundles on the {#runtime#}.
+Now let's see how to install and uninstall bundles.

 {note}
-A bundle is identified uniquely by its name and its version.
+A bundle is uniquely identified by its name and its version.
-A bundle can not be installed twice but you can install two bundle with the same name and different versions.
+A bundle can not be installed twice but you can install two bundles with the same name and different versions.
 {/note}